We Can Remove the Water From Your Dallas Home or Business

 The Average Cost of Water Extraction

-Because every water damage scenario is unique, unfortunately, there is no standard cost for water damage cleanup or repairs.
+Because no two water damage projects are a like, unfortunately, there is no fixed cost for water damage cleanup or repairs.

 For water extraction services alone, you can expect to pay around $1,000 – $5,000.
 These services include extracting water, drying and sanitizing the affected areas, and removing materials as needed.